ryukau/VSTPlugins/docs/manual/BasicLimiter/BasicLimiter_en.md

   - Initial release.

 ### BasicLimiterAutoMake
+- 0.1.6
+  - Added highEliminator for sidechain input to reduce overshoot in true peak mode.
 - 0.1.5
   - Fixed the condition of acceptable channel count.
 This is a fix for unintentional muting on sidechain in REAPER.
 - 0.1.4